-In 1966, Seiko introduced their most expensive addition to their already diverse line watch line, the Bell-Matic - like this all original serviced 1973 example here, complete with its original stainless steel (and very 1970's) bracelet - a more expensive than Seiko’s previous models due to a newly-implemented complication – the novel and unique added mechanical alarm.
+In 1966, Seiko introduced their most expensive addition to their already diverse line watch line, the Bell-Matic - like this full serviced 1973 example here, complete with its original stainless steel (and very 1970's) bracelet - a more expensive than Seiko’s previous models due to a newly-implemented complication – the novel and unique added mechanical alarm.

 The Seiko Bell-Matic was produced from late 1966 to 1978.
 They were made using "4006" automatic movements with 17, 21 or 27 jewels and while most featured the day and date there were a few models that featured the date only.
 These were identified as a "4005" movement and were only manufactured before 1970.